dojo/docs/dijit/Tree.rst

 (The former function operates at the Tree level, and the latter operates per Tree node, allowing things like rejecting dropping items onto leaf nodes.)

-Further examples
+Further Examples
 ----------------

 If you are interested in further examples, please make sure you have glanced at the unit tests.
-For the 1.5 release, you can find a good example here: http://download.dojotoolkit.org/release-1.5.0/dojo-release-1.5.0/dijit/tests/tree/test_Tree_DnD.html
+You can find a good example here: http://download.dojotoolkit.org/release-1.7.0/dojo-release-1.7.0/dijit/tests/tree/test_Tree_DnD.html

 betweenThreshold
 ----------------